mheiber/redux-machine/README.md

 ![redux-machine](http://i63.tinypic.com/2igdbus_th.jpg)

-*A tiny library for creating state machines in Redux apps.*
+*A tiny library (12 lines) for creating state machines as swappable Redux reducers*

 redux-machine enables you to create [reducers](http://redux.js.org/docs/basics/Reducers.html) that can transition between different "statuses."
 These are likes states in a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 The goal is for redux-machine to support complex workflows simply while keeping all state in the redux store.
 Keeping all state in the store is good because: